7 Deadly Sins of Selling Your Home

 It's simple.
 Professional Photos lead to more showings.
 Majority of home buyers are searching online for their next dream house and the major feature they have to look at is photos.
 Professional photos ensure that viewers will stop and pay attention to your listing.
 If you rely on iPhone photos that you took in a rush, your listing is probably going to get hidden amongst the other millions of listings online.

 6. Hire an Experienced Agent

 Selling a home can be tough which is why you need an agent who knows the process all the way through.
 This is why it's important to hire an experienced agent, but make sure you understand their commission wants before you list.
 Calculate their cost versus other agents before you agree.
-Agents who offer a flat fee will usually save you thousands of dollars compared to others who charge a percentage of your listing price.
+Agents who offer a lower fee will usually save you thousands of dollars compared to others who charge a 3%.

 7. Leverage Modern Marketing Techniques